fredriksa/DifficultyScaler/readme.md

 - When destroying a tree, there is a chance for saplings to automatically be planted at the broken block location.
 This prevents deforestation of the server.

+## Torch placement restriction

+- Ordinary torches can not be placed at a certain depth but instead redstone torches must be used.

 ## Monster spawner

 - Monster spawns have a chance of dropping as a pickable block when destroyed by a silk-touch enchanted pickaxe.